aaditidekhane/Multilingual-Speech-Recognition-using-Few-Shot-Learning-and-Self-Supervised-Learning/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 # Acknowledgements
 This project was inspired by recent advancements in Self-Supervised Learning and Few-Shot Learning.
-Special thanks to the authors of the referenced papers and the open-source community for their valuable contributions.
+Special thanks to R.V Subhramanium (IIIT-B) the authors of the referenced papers and the open-source community for their valuable contributions.